jbnunn/TwitchRobot/README.md

 * This assumes you have Raspberry Pi 4.
 It is possible to get this working on a Raspberry Pi >= 2B, but it will require more time to build.
 * Use a 16GB or 32GB card if possible, but an 8GB mini-SD card will work as well.

-Follow the instructions below to install the OS, the Robotic Operating System (ROS), AWS Lambda code, and creation of an Alexa Skills Kit skill.
+Follow the instructions below to install the OS, the Robotic Operating System (ROS), AWS Lambda code, creation of an Alexa Skills Kit skill, and finally the code which will run on your robot to control it.

 ## Install Raspian Buster